ziqianp0918/independent-study/entries/Entry03.md

 - *Melody Variation*: Introduce a variation of the chords, bassline, or melody before the new section.
 Often, a folder within the EarSketch sounds library contains variations of a similar riff.
 For example, take a look at the sounds under the UK_HOUSE_ARPLEAD folder.

-- *Riser*: A sustained note or noise that increases in pitch
+- *Riser*: A sustained note or noise that increases in pitch.

 ## Custom functions